Doctor of Musical Arts in Composition

 Composition doctoral students must take written qualifying examinations in composition, music theory and musicology when most of the course work has been completed and the research skills/responsible scholarship requirements have been fulfilled.
 All diagnostic deficiencies must be satisfied before taking the written qualifying and oral comprehensive exams.
 After successful completion of the written qualifying examinations, the student is eligible to schedule the oral comprehensive examination administered by the student’s graduate advisory committee.

 Candidates in composition must submit to the student's graduate advisory committee a proposal for a large-scale composition at the Oral Comprehensive Exam or at least 12 weeks prior to the scheduled defense.
-The composition proposal should outline a large-scale work for orchestra, with or without soloists, a work for chorus and orchestra, or an opera, and should include a preliminary analysis.
+The composition proposal should outline a large-scale work in a medium chosen in consultation with the committee director, reflecting the student’s primary focus within the profession of composition, and should include a preliminary analysis.

 Upon satisfactory completion of all other degree requirements, candidates must schedule a final oral examination.
 For students in composition, the examination is primarily a defense of the large-scale composition.